catherinism/catherinism.github.io/_posts/2019-06-30-rails_with_js_project_guide.markdown

 Here are the steps I took for my Rails with JS project:

+**1. Meet up with your project section coach**

-1. I set up a meeting with the current JavaScript Project Section Coach, Dalia Sawaya, and she was very helpful in making me understand what the project requires.
+I set up a meeting with the current JavaScript Project Section Coach, Dalia Sawaya, and she was very helpful in making me understand what the project requires.
 She also explained:

 Javascript Model Object = *Javascript version of a Ruby Object*